unfoldingWord/proskomma-react-hooks/src/documentation/useRenderPreview.md

     dir: 'ltr',
     structure, // eventually generate structure from catalog i18n,
-    ready: startRender, // bool to allow render to run, don't run until true and all content is present
+    ready: startRender && catalogHook && catalogHook.catalog, // bool to allow render to run, don't run until true and all content is present
     // pagedJS, // is this a link or a local file?
     // css, //
     // htmlFragment, // show full html or what's in the body